Filaments of crime: Informing policing via thresholded ridge estimation

 \section{Conclusion}

-Optimizing police patrols, both city-wide and with regard to hot spots, remains a topic of interest for researchers and practitioners alike.
-For this purpose, we show how recent advances in statistics, which are further informed by applications in cosmology, can be used to detect principal curves, or density ridges, in geospatial crime incident distributions in order to extract high-density paths.
-With this work, we hope to extend the nature of addressing problem places while tackling the larger hot spot that encompasses it.
-Problem places can, for example, be addressed before or after route completion such that the overall hot spot is addressed through a deterrence framework.
-Overall, the impact of this method can potentially provide fruitful gains for future patrol methodologies and applications.
+Optimizing police patrols, both city-wide and hot spots, remains an interest for researchers and practitioners alike.
+For this purpose, we show how recent advances in statistics and astronomy can be used to detect principal curves, or density ridges, in crime incident distributions to extract high-density paths.
+Current work focuses on the hot spot's epicenter, which decreases equitable patrol to surrounding areas and efficient hot spot patrols to the surrounding area.
+Overall, we provide a way to amend these issues through a density-based patrol optimization program.